-Postpartum recovery was an after thought.
-While pregnant, I had read a lot about labor and delivery so I knew what to expect.
+On a side note, I had read a lot about labor and delivery while I was pregnant so I knew what to expect.
 I am almost always a careful thinker who does her research well before she decides on anything and yet, I don’t know how I completely forgot or skipped the part about reading up on post-partum recovery.

 A kind nurse brought me a small container of 40 pads which I used during my hospital stay.
 However, they were not enough and I purchased the 100-pads as well.
 I still use this same pack even though I don’t really need it anymore.
 I would strongly recommend buying this.

 Update: 3 months post-partum, I ran out of these a while back and do feel like I would appreciate a moist coolness but I have been resisting the urge to buy more or try Prep H wipes (although I did use them between running out of the 40-pack and buying the 100-pack) since you are not supposed to use these as a long term solution.

 3. Preparation H Medicated Hemorrhoidal Wipes with Witch Hazel and Aloe, 48-Count Refill Packages (Pack of 4)

 I had purchased regular wipes but later realized that I should have bought these instead, which I did within a couple weeks of returning home.
 Prep H wipes do the job they are intended for and this is another product I would recommend.
 Of course, one could just buy witch hazel from a drugstore, and use that directly but you cannot beat the convenience of these ready-to-use and flushable wipes.

 To be honest, I bought this late just as I was beginning to heal and so I didn’t get to use it much but trust me, the few times I did use it, I kicked myself for not having bought it sooner.
 A simpler way to do this would be to simply take a soak in your bathtub but I preferred the localized convenience of this ‘bath’.